MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 3. Select **Recovery**, and then, under **Reset device**, select **Get started**.

    > [!IMPORTANT]
-   > Ensure that you have your BitLocker key available before resetting the device, as you will be prompted for it later.
+   > Ensure that your BitLocker key is available as you will be prompted for it later.
 To learn more, see [Save your BitLocker key](save-bitlocker-key-surface-hub.md).
 When the Hub reboots to the recovery partition, it will prompt you to enter the BitLocker key.
 Skipping that prompt will cause reset to fail.

    > [!div class="mx-imgBorder"]
    > ![Screenshot that shows the Reset device option in Settings app for Surface Hub.](images/sh-settings-reset-device.png)